Causal-LDA/TrialEmulation/README.md

 # Welcome to TrialEmulation

-This package is under active development and is not yet available on CRAN.
+This package implements algorithms to conduct a **sequence of target trials** analysis.

-To install directly from github use the command
+To install the latest development version from github

 ```r
 remotes::install_github("Causal-LDA/TrialEmulation")